Fuldabrück

 Fuldabrück is a municipality in the district of Kassel, in Hesse, Germany.
 It is situated along the Fulda river, 8 kilometers south of Kassel.
 The municipality of Fuldabrück consists of the former independent villages Bergshausen, Dittershausen, Dennhausen and Dörnhagen.

+The total area is 17.85 square kilometers, with a population of 8682 people, including 4250 males and 4432 females (as of December 31, 2011), and a population density of 486 people per square kilometer.